 - Failure to warn Health professionals have a duty to warn patients of any known risks associated with treatment or a procedure, also known as the duty of informed consent.
 If a patient suffers an injury from a treatment or a procedure they would have otherwise turned down, had they known the risks involved, the doctor may be liable in a medical malpractice claim.

-Reasons Why You Need a Fairfax Medical Malpractice Lawyer
+Reasons Why You Need a Northern Virginia Medical Malpractice Lawyer

-Hiring a lawyer in Fairfax with experience handling medical malpractice cases will be crucial to obtaining a successful outcome to your claim.
+Hiring a lawyer in Northern Virginia with experience handling medical malpractice cases will be crucial to obtaining a successful outcome to your claim.
 A medical malpractice lawyer can:

 - Provide knowledge of the law and medical standards of care.